-- BUS-G 100 Business in the Information Age (3 cr.)
-This course is designed to provide beginning students with an introductory but comprehensive survey of business practices, public policy, and economic information.
-The course focuses on sources of information, what that information means and how to interpret it, the accuracy and reliability of the data, and its use and abuse.
-This course will serve as an introduction to the use of library and other major domestic and foreign information sources such as The Wall Street Journal.
-Emphasis is on trends, current events, and issue analysis. - BUS-G 101 Business in the Information Age: Honors (3 cr.)
+BUS-G 100 Business in the Information Age (3 cr.)
+This course is designed to provide students with an introductory, but comprehensive, survey of business practices, public policy, and economic information.
+Major topics include understanding the U.S. economic system, wealth creation, business structures, business ethics, entrepreneurship, key business disciplines, the role of government and the current economic environment both domestic and global.

+- BUS-G 101 Business in the Information Age: Honors (3 cr.)
 P: Students must be admitted to the Hutton Honors College or the Business Honors Program.
-This course is designed to provide beginning students with an introductory but comprehensive survey of business practices, public policy, and economic information.
+This course is designed to provide beginning students with an introductory but comprehensive survey of business practices. public policy, and economic information.
 The course focuses on sources of information, what it means and how to interpret it, the accuracy and reliability of the data, and its use and abuse.
 This course will serve as an introduction to and other major domestic and foreign information sources such as The Wall Street Journal.
 Emphasis is on trends, current events, and issue analysis.
-G101 is the honors version of G 100 and it shares the same basic course content as G100. - BUS-G 202 Business, Government and Society (2 cr.)
+G101 is the honors version of G100 and it shares the same basic course content as G100. - BUS-G 202 Business, Government and Society (2 cr.)
 P: ECON-E 201 or ECON-S 201 with a grade of C or better.
 G202 is an I-Core prerequisite that is required of all business majors.
-This course is intended to make you aware of the broad range of ways in which the non-market environment-especially government policy-affects business, and give you an understanding of the process through which businesses and other special interest groups create and change the rules of the game under which they function.
+It is also part of the sophomore Global Foundations Core.
+This course is intended to make students aware of the broad range of ways in which the non-market environmentespecially government policy-affects business, and gain an understanding of the process through which businesses and other special interest groups create and change the rules of the game under which they function.
 In today's economy, successful business strategy entails more than outmaneuvering rival companies; managers must also devise strategies to cope with the global, non-market forces that confront businesses and other forms of organization.
 Managers need to understand how public policy is made and how special interest groups, including their own businesses, can affect the policy process.
-This is true both for the CEO of a multinational corporation dealing with multiple
+This is true both for the CEO of a multinational corporation dealing with multiple governments and the administrator for a local partnership trying to deal with city officials. - BUS-G 271 Global Business Analysis (1.5 cr., 8 wks) P: D270 with C. Students apply the country analysis skills, learned in BUS-D 270 Global Business Foundations, to a specific country or region.
+Many Kelley departments offer versions of this course.
+This means that, while all versions focus on business analysis, each could emphasize a different field of business and/or region of the world.